 HIV, if untreated, causes AIDS, but the incredible news is that today HIV is like most other chronic diseases and can be held in check if you get and stay on treatment.
 Unfortunately, that isn’t always possible.

-Stigma, fear and miseducation can cause people to want to bury their heads in the sand and not know their HIV status.
-But getting an HIV test is simple, and in many places can be had for free.
-Even so, many people avoid the test because they think that even if they do have HIV they won’t be able to effectively treat it.
+Stigma, fear, and miseducation often cause people to avoid knowing their HIV status.
+But getting an HIV test is simple and, in many places, free.
+Even so, many people avoid the test because they fear the unknown if the result comes back positive.

-Treatment can be scary if you don’t know what’s up.
-But the truth is that many people can be treated with one pill per day.
+Treatment can be scary if you don’t know what’s up, but the truth is that many people can be treated with one daily pill.
 Worried you can’t afford it?
-There are plenty of programs out there that can help.
-But fighting for medical equity so that everyone can access to testing, care and treatment is one of the things we pledge to fight for.
+There are plenty of free programs out there to help offset costs.
+But fighting for medical equity so that everyone can access to testing, care, and treatment, is one of the things we pledge to fight for.

-Even if you have HIV, you can stop it!
-It’s true.
-With treatment you can get your viral levels so low that it becomes undetectable.
-And if your virus is that low, and you stay on treatment, then there is zero chance you can pass HIV on through sex to your partner.
-You can end HIV transmission even if you already have it – and you don’t have to give up anything to do it!
+Here’s another important truth – if you are HIV positive, you can get your viral load so low with treatment, that it becomes undetectable.
+And if your viral load is undetectable, and you stay on treatment, then there is zero chance you can pass HIV on through sex to your partner.
+You can effectively end HIV transmission even if you are HIV+.